Selma’s Comeback

 The Town of Selma is located in central Johnston County and borders the county seat of Smithfield, North Carolina.
 The Town provides its own utilities, including water, wastewater, stormwater, and electricity.

 The Town’s population is estimated at 6,746 people as of 2019.
-More than 83 percent of the population is low- to moderate-income, and more than 15 percent of the population is 65 years old or older.
+More than 83 percent of the population is low- to moderate-income.
+More than 15 percent of the population is 65 years old or older.

-Approximately 48 percent of the population identifies as Black or African American and 40 percent identifies as white or Caucasian, with other races and ethnicities making up the remainder.
+Approximately 48 percent of the population identifies as Black or African American.
+40 percent identifies as white or Caucasian, with other races and ethnicities making up the remainder.

-A combination of race-based income inequality and an aging population means Selma has been largely left out of the growth seen in surrounding towns and counties.
+Race-based income inequality and an aging population have affected Selma.
+As a result, Selma has not experienced the same growth as nearby towns and counties.
 Without an influx of younger workers or new businesses, the Town has struggled to generate sufficient tax revenue to fund cyclical and critical infrastructure projects.

 Disaster and discovery